What to Include in a Content Audit of Your Freelance Writer Website

 Avatar image for Jennifer Mattern

 Jenn Mattern is a professional blogger, freelance business writer, consultant, and indie author.
-She runs numerous publications, a few including Freelance Writing Pro's sister site All Freelance Writing, NakedPR, and Kiss My Biz.
+She runs numerous publications, including Freelance Writing Pro's sister site All Freelance Writing, NakedPR, and Kiss My Biz.

-Jenn has over 20 years' experience as a professional writer and editor, more than 20 years' experience in marketing and PR, 19 years' professional blogging and digital publishing / web development experience, and around 17 years' experience as an indie author / publisher.
+Jenn has 25 years' experience as a professional writer and editor, more than 20 years' experience in marketing and PR (including SEO and social media consulting), 19 years' professional blogging and digital publishing / web development experience, and 18 years' experience as an indie author / publisher.

 Jenn also writes fiction under multiple pen names and is an Active member of the Horror Writers Association.